Friday, May 28, 2010

 Season with salt: salt, fish sauce, anchovies

-More options: finely chopped fresh green herbs to your mix-ins, or some lemon or lime zest, or any other ground spices you want to feature, like a pinch of curry powder or cayenne or a bit of smoked paprika or some freshly ground black pepper.
+More options: add finely chopped fresh green herbs to your mix-ins, or some lemon or lime zest, or any other ground spices you want to feature, like a pinch of curry powder or cayenne or a bit of smoked paprika or some freshly ground black pepper.

 Garnishes: dusting of paprika; sprinkling of fresh herbs; drizzle extra virgin olive oil and coarsely grind some black pepper over it topped with a cilantro leaf; top each egg with a little slice of pickle, or half a potato chip; or try pickled onions, caviar, or a piece of smoked salmon.